SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 With `macro` operator you can reuse the portions of search query language in multiple other queries.
 This operator also includes arguments and also performs its respective evaluation of the arguments.

-Use backquote (``) charater to refer macro operator in the query.
+Use backquote (``) character to refer macro operator in the query.
 Macros referred inside another macro is called **Nested macros**.
 Macro referred within the context of another macro query of is called **Inner Macro**.
-The macro where the inner macro is reffered is called the **Outer Macro**.
+The macro where the inner macro is referred is called the **Outer Macro**.

 :::note
 - Only **Administrators** and **Users** with access to **Query Reference** will be able to run queries using macros.